A procurement automatically buys and sells compute to maintain a target number of instances on a

 excess at no less than $10.00/node/hr.
 With node_count as the target, it matches the number of

-non-terminated nodes on the capacity.
+non-terminated instances on the capacity.

 How it works